douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 ### Wild Animals | arov

 Unfortunately for the plaguer-hating Pharaoh, the lice had wild animals on them.
-One of the lice, {{ a name a lice would have //  //  // Bryce }}, was infested with {{ wild animals // bison //  // wombats }}.
+One of the lice, {{ a name a louse (singular of lice) would have //  //  // Bryce }}, was infested with {{ wild animals // bison //  // wombats }}.
 The {{ wild animals // bears //  // capybaras }}, {{ wild animals // lions //  // cobras }}, and especially the {{ wild animals // tigers //  // civets }} rampaged through the {{ public space // park //  // thoroughfare }}, invaded the {{ local business // cake shop //  // bar }}, and didn’t buy anything.
 The lice left.

 Unfortunately for God, Pharaoh simply enslaved the animals.
 Unfortunately for the animals, Pharaoh doubled their burdens.
 It hurt all the more because they had known what it was to live free.